See Germany at high-speed

 If you want to know more about the journey from Saarbrücken to Strasbourg by train, look no further!

-The average journey time from Saarbrücken to Strasbourg by train is 2 hours 46 minutes, although on the fastest services it can take just 1 hour 46 minutes.
-You'll usually find 25 trains per day traveling the 91 km between these two destinations.
-Direct trains are usually available every day on the route to Strasbourg.
+The average journey time from Saarbrücken to Strasbourg by train is 2 hours 56 minutes, although on the fastest services it can take just 2 hours 14 minutes.
+You'll usually find 27 trains per day traveling the 91 km between these two destinations.
+You'll need to make 1 change along the way as there are no direct services to Strasbourg.
 During your journey, you'll either be traveling with SNCF or DB, as they are the main operators of services on this route.

 Ready to book?
 Start your search for cheap train tickets with us today.
 Keep reading for more information, including our train schedule where you can view first and last train times, as well as tips on how to find cheap train tickets.